marcor0311/unity-photon-pun-2/README.md

 - In Unity, go to "Window" > "Package Manager" > "My Assets."
 - Find the PUN 2, click "Download," and then "Import."
 - After importing the package it will ask for an app id, you have to generate it in the [Photon Pun 2 dashboard](https://www.photonengine.com/pun)
+- App id is the connection between the project and the server.
+So it is important that it is added.
+- You can also add it this way: "Window" > "Photon Unity Networking" > "PUN Wizard"

 # Objects
 ## 1. Plane